← Back to home

 If you have questions about the legal basis of this software, concerns about intellectual property, or general inquiries:

-For additional legal information, please see our Privacy Policy, Terms of Service, Licence Agreement, and Refund Policy.
+For additional legal information, please see the Privacy Policy, Terms of Service, Licence Agreement, and Refund Policy.